makeabledk/laravel-eloquent-status/readme.md

 Now `$approval->status` would attempt resolve the approval status from your definitions.

 **Note:** The status is guessed by checking each definition one-by-one until one passes.
+This is why you may consider unambiguous definitions.

-You should be careful not to load relations in your definitions and generally consider a caching-strategy for large query-sets.
+Also you should be careful not to load relations in your definitions and generally consider a caching-strategy for large query-sets.

 ### Binding a default status to a model